zhouyuan878/CS4414Project/README.md

 How to play the game: Compile and run the game.rs file and the game server will be started.
 Use command "nc localhost 4414" to establish a connection to the game server which starts the game.
-Multiple connections can be established to support multiplayers.
+Multiple players can connect to the game server and play the game at the same time.